Acupressure Points for Thyroid Ailments

 The Elegant Mansion or K 27 is found on the chest and is a powerful point for not only treating thyroid but also helping relieve:

-This point helps one with the ability to breathe deeply as it releases endorphins that help to relieve pain.
+This point helps one to breathe deeply, as it releases endorphins that help relieve pain.
 It reinforces the immune system and helps strengthen your respiratory system while boosting natural energies.

 One can find this reflexology point by placing your fingertips below the collarbone.
 By rubbing firmly, you will feel an indentation and some soreness.
-Once reaching this point, one feels a connection with your chest and throat when breathing deeply.
-Press firmly on this pressure point for 8 – 10 minutes at least thrice daily.
+Once you reach this point, you feel a connection with your chest and throat when breathing deeply.
+Press firmly on this pressure point for 8–10 minutes at least three times daily.

 Acupressure Points to Induce Labor